blinkmobile/server-cli/docs/migrate-to-v2.x.md

 bm server logs
 ```

-All existing flags still exist and there functionaltity has not changed.
+All existing flags still exist and their functionality has not changed.